Is Landscape Architecture for you?

 Landscape Architecture Major

-All majors within the college of Arts & Sciences have a required general core curriculum.
+All majors within the College of Arts, Humanities and Social Sciences have a required general core curriculum.
 The landscape architecture curriculum focuses on the major design and technical areas of the profession, such as drawing, drafting, and graphic presentation.
 Students can focus individual interests through supplemental technical courses in horticulture, art, engineering, biology, and others.
 Many students chose to add second majors or minors or even continue onto graduate coursework, depending on their particular goals and interests.
 Computer technology is highly integrated into the major, and all students are expected to purchase laptops and become proficient in computer applications.

 Landscape architecture graduates work in a wide variety of job fields, including design, sales, and golf course construction.
 Many work as installation supervisors in landscape nurseries and garden centers or as designers and planner for government agencies and private consulting firms.
 Using summer jobs and internships as on-hands educational opportunities greatly enhances career opportunities.